dgnicholson/writing-samples/Sample_What_is_RCS.md

 # Writing Sample

 ## Cover sheet
-**1.** **How much of the content did you write?
-Choose one:**
+**1.** **How much of the content did you write?**

 I wrote all of it and created the diagram.

 **2.** **Does the document represent your original writing, or is it existing content that you revised?**

 This sample represents my original writing.
-It’s available online as well: https://sigmastcomms.com/what-is-rcs/
+It’s available online as well: https://sigmastcomms.com/what-is-rcs/.

 **3.** **Where did you get the information to write the document?**

-The information was sourced from my own knowledge and that of our executive team.
+The information was sourced from my knowledge and that of our executive team.

 **4.** **Was the document edited by other people for grammar and style?
 Choose one:**
 **‣ No ‣ Light editing ‣ Moderate editing ‣ Heavy editing ‣ Other (explain).**